 Richard Bohmer MBChB MPH

-Dr. Bohmer currently resides in the United Kingdom where he is a Senior Visiting Fellow at the Nuffield Trust after four years as an International Visiting Fellow at the King's Fund.
+Dr. Bohmer currently resides in the United Kingdom where he is a Senior Visiting Fellow at the Nuffield Trust.
 He works independently with numerous hospitals and health authorities around the world to help them establish clinical leadership and management models and to improve their performance.
-In 2014 he founded Clinical Leadership Resources, and he has been named one of the United Kingdom’s Top 100 Most Influential Clinical Leaders for the last three years.

 Selected Publications